michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 ## Level Up!

-Moderators or learners can adjust the placement of the submarine, sunken ship, and the sharks to encourage building different program combinations
+Moderators or learners can adjust the placement of the submarine, sunken ship, and the sharks to encourage building different program combinations.